sidramesh2018/calc/docs/ci.md

 ## Continuous integration

-CALC uses a number of third-party services to ensure that its code quality is not so bad.
+CALC uses a number of third-party services to ensure consistent code quality.

 ### CircleCI

-[CircleCI][] is used to ensure that all tests still pass as CALC's codebase changes.
+[CircleCI][] ensures that, when CALC's codebase changes, all tests still pass.
 Its configuration is stored in [.circleci/config.yml][].

 Aside from running tests, CircleCI is also used to automatically deploy CALC; see the [Release process](release.md) documentation for further